 What is Bluetooth?

-Until now, we are all used to wireless communication, although we don’t always realize it.
-Radios and televisions receive programs broadcast over radio waves hundreds or thousands of kilometres/miles in the air.
+Radios and televisions receive programs broadcast over radio waves hundreds or thousands of kilometers/miles in the air.

-Cordless phones use similar technologies to transfer calls from your phone to a base station somewhere in your house.
+Cordless phones use similar technologies to transfer calls from your phone to a base station in your house.

 If you use Wi-Fi, your computer sends and receives a constant stream of internet data to and from the router, which is likely directly connected to the network.

-All of these technologies involve sending information back and forth not with copper wires, but with radio waves that hum invisibly through the air.
+These technologies involve sending information back and forth, not with copper wires but with radio waves that hum invisibly through the air.

 Bluetooth doesn’t depend on Wi-Fi, mobile data, or the mobile network – as long as devices are Bluetooth-enabled and nearby, they can engage in two-way wireless communication.